chrismacp/chrismacp.github.io/_posts/2017-05-19-learn-to-make-music-with-javascript.md

 Usually because I have 3 other web projects in progress (note to self, must finish things!).

-Today while checking my mail I noticed an email from FutureLearn which is an online learning platofrm that I have done a few courses on with a range of topics such as [Moons](https://www.futurelearn.com/courses/moons/), [Leading a Team](https://www.futurelearn.com/courses/leading-a-team) and [Electrify: An Introduction to Electrical and Electronic Engineering](https://www.futurelearn.com/courses/electrify/).
+Today while checking my mail I noticed an email from FutureLearn which is an online learning platform that I have completed a few courses on, with a range of topics such as [Moons](https://www.futurelearn.com/courses/moons/), [Leading a Team](https://www.futurelearn.com/courses/leading-a-team) and [Electrify: An Introduction to Electrical and Electronic Engineering](https://www.futurelearn.com/courses/electrify/).